What is TheSu XML?

 Model Declarative Statements

 A thesis is a declarative statement conveyed explicitly or implicitly by a source.
-TheSu XML enables annotation of such statements, enriched with details including speaker attribution, thematic classification, formal structure (such as embedded analogies or aetiological explanations), and links to abstract propositions for cross-source comparison.
+With TheSu XML, such statements can be annotated with details including speaker attribution, thematic classification, formal structure (such as embedded analogies or causal explanations), and links to abstract propositions for cross-source comparison.

 Each thesis can be marked as explicit (directly stated in the text) or implicit (reconstructed from context), and may include metadata such as speaker attribution, thematic classifiers, keywords, and notes on formal structure.
 Theses can represent factual claims, philosophical statements, procedural descriptions, or causal explanations.
 They form the foundation of discourse analysis, enabling systematic cataloguing and indexing of ideas across sources.